 It’s possible that meat consumption is just a marker for unhealthy behavior, but negative health effects are not caused by the meat itself.

 For example, many health-conscious people avoid red meat because it has been claimed to be unhealthy (

 Of course, most observational studies try to correct for these factors, but the accuracy of the statistical adjustments may not always be perfect.

-Several theories have been proposed as a possible link between meat consumption and heart disease risk.
+Several theories have been proposed to explain the link between meat consumption and heart disease.

 Colon cancer is one of the most common types of cancer worldwide.

 Several components of red meat have been discussed as possible culprits:

 - Heme iron.
 Some researchers propose that heme iron may be responsible for the cancer-causing effect of red meat (

 - Heterocyclic amines.
 These are a class of cancer-causing substances, produced when meat is overcooked (